adambiltcliffe/react-flask-webgame/README.md

 Make a RendererSelector component with lazy loading

-Remove the ability to restart games once no longer needed for testing

 Move all the socket stuff into one place rather than duplicated in LobbyClient/GameClient Show connection status
 Handle the brief opening and closing of anonymous sockets while loading?